SumoLogic/sumologic-kubernetes-collection/deploy/docs/monitoring-lag.md

 # Monitoring the Monitoring

 Once you have Sumo Logic's collection setup installed, you should be primed to have metrics, logs, and events flowing into Sumo Logic.
-However, as your cluster scales up and down, you might find the need to rescale your fluentd deployment replica count.
+However, as your cluster scales up and down, you might find the need to rescale your Fluentd deployment replica count.
 Here are some tips on how to judge if you're seeing lag in your Sumo Logic collection pipeline.

 1. Kubernetes Health Check Dashboard